By: Brett Shainfeld

-You can easily check your state’s lemon laws to find out if your vehicle problems could constitute a lemon car.
+You can easily check your state’s lemon laws to find out what constitutes a lemon car.

 What Does it Mean if My Car is a Lemon?

 If you believe your car to be a lemon, you could have protection under your state’s lemon law.
 To begin the California lemon law process, he first thing you should do is to contact a qualified lemon law attorney to discuss your lemon law rights.

 After a certain number of repair attempts (again, varying by state), lemon laws protect you by ensuring that you’re compensated by the manufacturer in one of the following ways: